-- Reported turnover was not related to individuals leaving for other employment but for personal reasons or retirement. - Recruiting to vacancies can be difficult and time consuming, since there is a very limited supply of these professionals in North America. - Saskatchewan's rates are significantly above the rates paid in both British Columbia and Manitoba.
+- There are no vacancies for the Orthotist/Prosthetist classifications, and no turnover was reported in the last year. - Recruiting to vacancies can be difficult and time consuming, since there is a very limited supply of these professionals in North America. - Saskatchewan's wage rates are significantly higher than the rates paid in both British Columbia and Manitoba.
 Rates are behind those in Alberta.
-Employees who leave the Saskatchewan Health Authority do not appear to be leaving for wage related reasons.
+Historically, employees who have left the Saskatchewan Health Authority did not appear to be leaving for wage related reasons.